joshgav/platform/infrastructure/libvirt/openshift-lab/02-nginx-setup.md

 systemctl start nginx
 ```

-Test connectivity by navigating to <http://equinix.joshgav.com/>.
+Test connectivity by navigating to <http://equinix.joshgav.com/> (no HTTPS).

 ### Create a CA